Current Hot Areas of Acoustics

 - The increase in computational power is enabling high-resolution, three-dimensional solutions for sound fields in the ocean, atmosphere, and indoor spaces.

 - Acoustic metamaterials are fabricated with sub-wavelength microstructures built into ordinary materials.
 The resulting acoustical properties can be unique and very different from the original materials.
-Acoustic cloaking, superlenses, and enhanced absorption properties have demonstrated.
+Acoustic cloaking, superlenses, and enhanced absorption properties have been demonstrated.

 - Underwater drones, also known as unmanned underwater vehicles (UUVs), are being equipped with hydrophones for receiving and recording sound underwater.
 Nicknamed “hydronephones”, these autonomous instruments have great utility for long-range acoustic sensing.